ankitthakur321/product-page/README.md

 ## Appendix

-The products are being filtered on the basis of categories only.
-So only categories field will work from filter part.
+The products are being filtered on the basis of categories only and also you can sort products.
+So, categories field along with sort field will work from filter part.

 ## License